danielloader/kubernetes-sdlc/docs/implementation/change-promotion.md

 At a high level the operational workflow of a platform team is different to a development team but shares many similarities.
 Much like a microservice having users and thus needing to maintain a contract between client and server, platform teams have a formalised contract of services they provide that can be utilised by application teams.

-The differences mostly come from the cadence being set externally; kubernetes itself has an upstream release cadence of three times a year.
-Many core infrastructure services deployed in a kubernetes cluster will be rapidly changing at this point in the kubernetes maturity cycle.
+The differences mostly come from the cadence being set externally; Kubernetes itself has an upstream release cadence of three times a year.
+Many core infrastructure services deployed in a Kubernetes cluster will be rapidly changing at this point in the Kubernetes maturity cycle.
 As such the work is more heavily weighted on maintenance than providing additional value.
 Once there is a stable and relied on baseline platform, application teams will struggle to operate if this moves too quickly - this means changes to deprecate services have to be done conservatively and with a long lead time.

 Due to this conservative nature of removing services it would be prudent to be conservative on adding services as this incurs additional maintenance burden and adds to the list of services you will need to run through the deprecation cycle at some point in the future.